schauder/zwiegespraech-timer/README.md

 You don't.
 Especially not this one, which is horrible bad.
 I'm not a Web of JavaScript developer and you can tell from the result.
-But maybe I made you aware of the idea of "Zwiegespraech".
+But maybe I made you aware of the idea of "Zwiegespräch".
 If so I considere the project a success.